kevin-smets/dep-rep/README.md

 # dep-rep

-Dependency reporter and manager for bower and npm
+Dependency reporter and manager for npm

 ## Get started